20 Dec Herrbaier Improves Its Business With Preactor

-“In 2009 we achieved all results that we could using spreadsheets to schedule our production.
+“In 2009 we achieved all the results that we could using spreadsheets to schedule our production.
 Then we realized that our stocks were too high, there was no visibility on order delivery nor could we plan predictive maintenance on machines, essential to save money and time!
 We needed something that could really help us to make more accurate delivery promises.
-At that time we received about 15 customers orders per day.
+At that time we received about 15 customers’ orders per day.
 Each order could have up to 8 production steps.
-We had 9 machines to schedule, but also we had to consider about 2000 different constrains such as knives, cylinders, paint, anilox, and operators.
+We had 9 machines to schedule, but also we had to consider about 2000 different constraints such as knives, cylinders, paint, anilox, and operators.
 Much too complex a problem to work with spreadsheets.”

 Before Preactor, for personalized products, the company received the customer order and input it into their system.
-A production order was then printed and sent to shop floor.
+A production order was then printed and sent to the shop floor.
 The Production Manager then defined the production priorities supported by a spreadsheet.
 There were no start or end time per resource, just a simple list of what should be produced first.

 Edenilson again.
 “The consequence you can imagine.
 Huge stress and high costs to deliver the products.
-For the standard products things were no better.
-They compete for same production resources and sometimes the stocks were too high, sometimes too low or there was no stock at all for some important item.”
+For the standard products, things were no better.
+They compete for the same production resources and sometimes the stocks were too high, sometimes too low or there was no stock at all for some important item.”

 At first glance, Edenilson and his team thought that they would find the features they needed in an ERP product available in the market, at least some vertical ERP specific to their kind of business.
-Unfortunately it was not the case, but when they have invited APS3, a Preactor Solution Provider based in Curitiba, to evaluate their needs they were immediately impressed by a Preactor demonstration.
+Unfortunately, it was not the case, but when they have invited APS3, a Preactor Solution Provider based in Curitiba, to evaluate their needs they were immediately impressed by a Preactor demonstration.

 Edenilson again.
 “That presentation opened our mind.
 We decided to keep and enhance our in-house ERP and link it with Preactor.
 The concern at that moment was about the cost, but then APS3 showed a rental option for the software and it fitted our pocket.”

 The first phase of the project took about 6 months and this was the time necessary to change the way they worked and improve the quality of data in their ERP system.
-It was not enough to produce a feasible scheduling.
+It was not enough to produce feasible scheduling.

-The whole of the business processes in the plant were reviewed to schedule and re-schedule the production by Preactor every time it was necessary.
+The whole of the business processes in the plant was reviewed to schedule and re-schedule the production by Preactor every time it was necessary.
 Part of Herrbaier’s in-house ERP was then re-designed to hold production process data with standard times which is then reviewed for each new order that comes in.
 This is done already during the sales process, before customer confirmation, which is decisive to promise a delivery date and get the customer order.

-A Preactor configuration was customized to meet Herrbaier’s needs of integration, scheduling and reports.
-“From the Preactor point of view the changes were quite simple.
+A Preactor configuration was customized to meet Herrbaier’s needs of integration, scheduling, and reports.
+“From the Preactor point of view, the changes were quite simple.
 We were able to produce their first production scenarios within Preactor very quickly.
 Customer dedication to the project at this level was decisive.
 They knew about their process and their constraints and what they wanted as a result.
 It allowed the team to tune the systems and the data at the same time” added Aparecido.

-Even before the end of the project they have started another one to add an in-house shop floor data collection system to allow them to refine the production times and update Preactor faster.
+Even before the end of the project, they have started another one to add an in-house shop floor data collection system to allow them to refine the production times and update Preactor faster.